Called to the bar in 2013, Kathryn has an established practice specialising in prosecuting and defending in all aspects

 R. v.
 Michael Martin and Others (2019) – Kathryn was led in this case defending the first defendant in a complex Money Laundering case involving lengthy legal argument about the lawfulness of search warrants and surveillance evidence.

 Surrey County Council v.
 Piercy (2019) – Kathryn successfully prosecuted a farmer for breaches of the Animal By-Product (Enforcement) Regulations.

 Cardiff County Council v Persimmon Homes (2019) – Kathryn was led by Mr Timothy Evans prosecuting the well-known home builder in a case surrounding the alleged mis-selling of Leasehold properties in Cardiff.
 An out of Court settlement successfully resolved the case with a favourable outcome to the home buyers.

 R. v.
 Christian John (2019) – Kathryn prosecuted a defendant for his 17th breach of a Sexual Harm Prevention Order.
 She argued that the current Order was not protecting the public and successfully persuaded the court to amend the Order following a legal argument.

 R. v.
-Fuhsa and Totraku (2019) – Kathryn defended in a case involving the production of cannabis with approximately £300,000 worth of cannabis and issues surrounding human trafficking and modern slavery.
+Fuhsa and Totraku (2019) – Kathryn defended in a case involving the production of cannabis with approximately £300,000 worth of cannabis with issues surrounding human trafficking and modern slavery.

 R v.
 Evans, Evans, Rowland, Rowland and Rowland (2019) – Kathryn successfully defended a man charged with an offence of Attempting to cause Grievous Bodily Harm with Intent (S.18) despite the defendant having a serious memory condition which meant that he had no memory of the event.

 Swansea Council v.
 T J Morris Ltd (t/a Home Bargains) (2019) – Kathryn successfully prosecuted Home Bargains for selling knives to underage customers following an abuse of process argument.

 R. v.
 Arentsen (2018) – Kathryn represented a vulnerable defendant who was not fit to plead (not fit to provide instructions to his solicitors or counsel) and not fit to stand trial.
-Throughout the proceedings she provided thorough and lengthy advice on expert Psychiatric evidence and other medical evidence.
-Following a trial of the acts (where the defendant was charged with 6 counts of violence), her client was acquitted of many of the more serious charges against him.
+Throughout the proceedings she provided thorough and lengthy advice on expert psychiatric evidence and other medical evidence.
+Following a trial of the acts (where the defendant was charged with 6 counts of serious violence), her client was acquitted of many of the more serious charges against him.